undergrad-partner-school

 The freshman retention rate is defined as the percentage of first-year students who return for their sophomore year at a college or university.
 This piece of data is important as it can reveal to the prospective students how many freshmen liked the school enough to return to it as sophomores.

-As reported in 2024, the freshman retention rate for Gordon College was 83%, indicative of the exceptional educational experience and supportive environment at this school.
+As reported in 2025, the freshman retention rate for Gordon College was 84.4%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this institution stands at 68%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 68%, which is considered an above-average graduation rate.

 Student Body